 Wesley Phoa, portfolio manager, Capital Group Monthly Income PortfolioTM (Canada)

 With its more aggressive stance, the Fed continues to regain credibility.
 But markets will remain volatile and risk assets will stay under pressure.
 We’ve had a long period of very low rates when so-called long-duration stocks did really well.
 If these growth stocks had good long-term prospects, it did not matter that they were burning cash.
 That dynamic has reversed as the discount rate on stocks has gone up with the spike in yields.

 At the same time, there is a lot less liquidity in the markets as quantitative easing shifts to quantitative tightening.
 With lower liquidity, investors are not as willing to fund companies burning cash today for growth tomorrow.
 As a result, in addition to equities, many riskier asset classes have come under selling pressure, including private credit, private equity, crypto currencies and financing for mergers-and-acquisitions (M&A) activity.

 Many Capital Group portfolio managers have sought to reduce their risk exposure by moving investments to areas of growth that traditionally have stronger cash flows, to less cyclical industries and, where appropriate by mandate, to dividend-oriented stocks.

 Stock valuations have also ratcheted down as profit margins are compressed by higher input costs.
-Improved labor bargaining power results in higher labor costs for companies.
+Improved labour bargaining power results in higher labour costs for companies.
 And heightened supply chain risk is forcing companies to move away from just-in-time inventories and build redundancies.

 The S&P 500 Index is a market capitalization-weighted index based on the results of approximately 500 widely held common U.S. large cap stocks.